-The safety belt use rate for all occupants combined measured 89.4 percent in 2023 (95 Percent Confidence Interval 88.1% - 90.8%; Standard Error = 0.675%; Non-Response Rate = 0.262%).
+The safety belt use rate for all occupants combined measured 90.0 percent in 2024 (95 Percent Confidence Interval 89.1% - 90.9%; Standard Error = 0.463%; Non-Response Rate = 0.245%).

 Surveys of safety belt use conducted during the 1990s indicated no sustained increase in Florida's statewide rate.
 Rates started to improve after the year 2000 (see Figure 1 on the subsequent page).
 Increases over this time are due, in part, to the implementation of highly and widely visible efforts to enforce Florida's adult safety belt law.
 A substantial rate increase occurred after implementation of the primary enforcement seat belt law (June 30, 2009) and the rate rose each year until 2012, the first measure after the survey redesign.
 Since then, Florida's usage steadily improved each year until 2019.
-While the 2021 measure saw the rate rebound, usage declined in 2022 (after the most recent site resample) but in 2023 returned to 2019 levels.
+While the 2021 measure saw the rate rebound, usage declined in 2022 (after the most recent site resample) but by 2024 returned to 2021 levels.
 Nevertheless, the statewide usage rate has been in the same statistical range since 2014.

 Figure 1 also shows Florida's statewide use rate tracked lower than NHTSA's Nationwide Occupant Protection Usage Surveys (NOPUS) before adopting the primary law.
-Since then, the statewide rate has measured higher or comparable to NOPUS levels2.
+Since then, the statewide rate has measured higher or comparable to NOPUS levels until very recently.

-2 NOPUS appears in red.
+&lt;sup>2 NOPUS appears in red.
 Rates shown are Florida's.
 In 2020, NOPUS occurred but there was no Florida survey.